NWhitby/my-travel-plans/README.md

-# Travel Destinations
+# Travel Destinations App

-A simple app to keep track of destinations I'd like to visit
+A simple practice app via Udacity to keep track of destinations I'd like to visit.